Three Tips to Make Bathroom Clean-up Simple

 Toilet Bowl Cleaner – We have really awful water and it’s full of iron so I use a pretty strong chemical.
 I justify this because it’s the only thing that cleans my toilets and I use environmentally friendly products for the rest of my house.
 I use Zep Toilet Bowl Cleaner.

-Window Cleaner – I use Method Glass and Surface cleaner for my mirrors, fixtures, and countertops.
+All-Purpose Cleaner – I make my own all-purpose cleaner for my mirrors, fixtures, and countertops.

 Other Necessary Supplies

-Micro-Fiber Glass Cloth – I love the Infuse Microfiber Cloths.
-I use these for the mirrors, countertop, fixtures, decorative glass, and lighting.
+Micro-Fiber Glass Cloths – I love Microfiber Cloths.
+I use them for mirrors, countertops, fixtures, decorative glass, and lighting.

-Heavy-Duty Rubber Gloves – These are amazing because they are heavy-duty, chemical resistant and they cover up my arms really well.
-Get them HERE
+Heavy-Duty Rubber Gloves – These are amazing because they are heavy-duty and chemical resistant.
+They also cover up my arms really well.

-Cordless Mini Vacuum – I’ve always had one downstairs for quick pick-up of messes but I recently got one for the second floor.
+Cordless Vacuum – I’ve always had one downstairs for quick pick-up of messes but I recently got one for the second floor.
 I can run this through the bathroom before I wash the tile and again, having it upstairs makes life easier.
-I put it in a corner in our room where there is a plug and it is hidden by our armoire.
+I put it in a corner of our room where there is a plug and our armoire hides it.

 Tip #3 – Create a Routine

 Choose a day that works for you but I find that MONDAY works best for me.
-Everyone is home on the weekends.
-Sometimes we have company.
-MONDAY is a great day for me to quickly give the bathroom a good cleaning.
+Everyone is home on the weekends; sometimes we have company and the bathrooms get a workout.
+MONDAY is the best day for me to quickly give the bathroom a good cleaning.
 Then it seems to stay pretty tidy for another week.

 Bonus Tip #4